 If you intend to grow your garden from seed in cold climates, it is necessary to start your garden from seed indoors.

 If there’s one thing we can communicate, it is to take a step back before you start spending any money and look at your overall gardening needs.

 The issue new gardeners face is that they don’t necessarily understand what their needs are.
 We’re here to tell you, it’s more than you think.
 You start with an initial expectation, but the reality is quite a bit different.

-We’ve seen many new gardeners go out with the expectation that they are raising seedlings, only to surprising realize that they are actually birthing plants.
+We’ve seen many new gardeners go out with the expectation that they are raising seedlings, only to surprisingly realize that they are actually raising plants.

 Plant After Last Frost Dates